Vermont: Federal politics

 Since 2004, Vermont has been one of the Democrats' most loyal states.
 It gave John Kerry his fourth-largest margin of victory in the presidential campaign against George W. Bush; he won the state's popular vote by 20 percentage points, taking almost 59% of the vote.
-(Kerry, from neighboring Massachusetts, also became the first Northern Democrat ever to carry Vermont; Johnson was from Texas, Clinton from Arkansas and Al Gore, triumphant in the Green Mountain State in 2000, from Tennessee.)
+(Kerry, from neighboring Massachusetts, also became the first Northern Democrat ever to carry Vermont; Johnson was from Texas, Clinton from Arkansas and Al Gore, triumphant in Vermont in 2000, from Tennessee.)
 Essex County in the state's northeastern section was the only county to vote for Bush.
 Vermont is the only state that did not receive a visit from George W. Bush during his tenure as President of the United States.
 Indeed, George W. Bush and Donald Trump are the only Republicans to win the White House without carrying Vermont.

 In 2008, Vermont gave Barack Obama his third-largest margin of victory (37 percentage points) and third-largest vote share in the nation by his winning the state 68% to 31%.
 Only Obama's birth state of Hawaii and Washington, D.C. were stronger Democratic victories.
 The same held true in 2012, when Obama carried Vermont 67% of the vote to 31% for Mitt Romney, and in 2016, when Hillary Clinton won with 57% of the vote to 30% for Donald Trump.

-Vermont's two Senators are independent Bernie Sanders and Democrat Peter Welch.
+Vermont's two senators are independent Bernie Sanders and Democrat Peter Welch.
 The state is represented by an at-large member of the House, Democrat Becca Balint, who succeeded Welch in 2023.